Essex In Business

-For many years Southend's economy was based on tourism, supported by the easy access to the town by rail from London.
+For many years Southend's economy was based on tourism, supported by the easy access to the town by rail from London. it is the closest seaside rsort to London, and has 2 rail links.
 As the traditional British sea-side summer holiday has declined efforts have been made to re-focus the town as a commercial centre.
 Service industries such as Visa, and government departments such as as H. M. Revenue & Customs (HMRC) are now major employers in the town.

 Local businesses hoped that the 2012 Olympics, although outside the county, would generate increased economic activity.
-The dire general economic conditions put paid to this hope.
+The dire general economic conditions at the time put paid to this hope.

 Expats Destination of Choice : Essex

 The destination of choice for ex-pats moving into the UK is Essex, according to a survey by expat specialist site Expatify ( http://www.expatify.com).
 The reasons it gives include the diverse cultural scene, the variety of things to do and, the closeness to London for jobs.